chethandb/OdeToFood/README.md

 - Managing Production Scripts and Development Scripts
 - Serving Files from the node_modules Directory
 - Creating Sortable, Searchable Data Grids with DataTables

+## Module 7 - Working with the Internals of ASP.NET Core
+- Exploring the Application Entry Point
+- Exploring the Application Middleware
+- Building Custom Middleware
+- Logging Application Messages
+- Configuring the App Using the Default Web Host Builder